Digital habits: Here are 4 tips parents can share with kids

 About the author:

-Neil Mitchell is a writer and strategist who has advised Verizon on digital parenting and online safety for over 15 years.
+Neil Mitchell is a writer and strategist focused on digital and online safety.
+He has been working with Verizon on digital parenting and online safety issues for over 15 years.

 The author has been compensated by Verizon for this article.